Protein Structures

 The surrealist Belgian painter René Magritte created a collection of surrealistic paintings entitled La trahison des images (1928–1929).
 The most famous of these paintings show a smoking pipe with the following caption underneath: “Ceci n’est pas une pipe” (This is not a pipe).
 Yes, indeed!
 It is actually a painting of a pipe.

-A picture of a protein, or a computer file containing the coordinates of a protein structure, is not a protein.
-It is a representation of ONE possible structure of that protein.
+An image of a protein, or a computer file with the coordinates of a protein structure, does not constitute the actual protein.
+Rather, it represents one possible conformation of that protein.

-Even experimentally determined structures have two major limitations that we should always keep in mind: (1) they are a fixed structure (except RMN-based), whereas proteins in vivo are flexible and dynamic and (2) they are subject to experimental error and often contain low confidence regions (see Section 3 below).
-Moreover, even experimentally determined macromolecular structures are to some extent models, with a variable ratio between experimental data and computational predictions to match the experimental data (X-ray diffraction, cryo-EM density maps, NMR, SAXS, FRET…) with previously known structures or models.
-Of course, this does not mean that protein structures are useless, they can be very useful, but we need to be aware of both the limitations and the applications.
+Even experimentally determined structures have two major limitations that should be kept in mind: (1) they represent a fixed structure (except those based on NMR), whereas proteins in vivo are flexible and dynamic, and (2) they are subject to experimental error and often contain low-confidence regions (see Section 3 below).
+Furthermore, even experimentally determined macromolecular structures are, to some extent, models with varying ratios between experimental data and computational predictions used to match the experimental data (such as X-ray diffraction, cryo-EM density maps, NMR, SAXS, FRET…) with previously known structures or models.
+It is important to note that while protein structures can be highly valuable, we must remain cognizant of their limitations and applications.

 2 Experimental determination of protein structures